 - Ideal for the maintenance phase (or situations where you have a continuous stream of change requests).

 - Isn’t so sensitive to changes in the team composition without the need to plan Sprints based on team velocity.

 - Allows working on one task at a time.
 The team doesn’t have to re-plan activities when the client changes priorities.

 - Isn’t so reliant on high involvement from the client.

 The whole Kanban vs Scrum debate can be summarized in a few sentences.

 Scrum is a more structured approach with defined roles and rituals that guide the development process.

-Both approaches can work for your team.
-Our developers prefer to deliver projects using the Scrum methodology while Kanban is reserved for the UI/UX design phase with unstable requirements and for active maintenance.
+From my 7 years of experience at MindK, both Scrum and Kanban have proven to be flexible frameworks that can be adapted to your current processes.
+Our developers prefer to deliver projects using the Scrum methodology, while Kanban is reserved for the UI/UX design phase with unstable requirements and for active maintenance.

 So if you need to build a truly Agile product, MindK has vast experience with both frameworks.
 Just fill the contact form to get a free consultation with our experts.